- Published on

 - If you must use TikTok Live Studio:

-- avoid high-bitrate recording while live
+- Avoid high-bitrate local recording while streaming.

-- Aim to keep GPU usage at 90–95% max, not 99–100%
+- The goal is to keep GPU usage at a 90–95% peak, not 100%.

 - heavy post-processing (RT, motion blur, depth-of-field)